-Garantia's net return on investments recognised in profit and loss amounted to EUR 6.3 (1.9) million and mostly comprised fixed-income returns, sales profits and reversals of impairments made in previous years.
-The fair values of investments rose substantially.
-The valuation difference between the fair value and the book value of investment assets was EUR 6.4 (1.8) million at the end of December.
+Garantia's net investment income recognised in profit and loss amounted to EUR 3.7 (6.3) million and mostly comprised fixed income returns and sales gains.
+Net impairments recognised in net investment income were slightly negative.
+The valuation difference between the fair value and the book value of investment assets was EUR 5.2 (6.4) million at the end of December.

-The return on investments at fair value without operating expenses from investment activities was 8.1% (-1.7).
-Net investment income from capital employed at fair value was EUR 10.8 (-2.6) million, or 8.0% (-1.9).
+Investment income at fair value excluding operating expenses from investment activities was 1.8% (8.1).
+Net investment income on capital employed at fair value was EUR 2.6 (10.8) million, or 1.7% (8.0).

-Garantia's investment portfolio (incl. cash and bank balances) at fair value was EUR 150.8 (134.4) million at the end of the year.
+Garantia's investment portfolio (incl. cash and bank balances and accrued interest) at fair value was EUR 159.5 (150.8) million at the end of the year.